Information for Transfer Applicants

 At Bucknell, we're looking for curious and clever students — even those whose college journey didn't begin here.

-We invite students from community colleges and four-year schools to join our collaborative community of engineers and explorers, artists and altruists, leaders and innovators.
+We invite students who are currently, or have previously been, enrolled at two- or four-year institutions to apply to join our community of engineers and explorers, artists and altruists, leaders and innovators.

 When you apply to Bucknell as a transfer student, we examine your application personally, considering both your experience in high school and in college.
-We look at grades, recommendations, community service and beyond-the-classroom experience to gain a full understanding of everything that makes you unique.
+We holistically review academic records, curriculum, recommendations and beyond-the-classroom experience to gain a full understanding of everything that makes you unique.

 How to Apply